rolandyuwy/tp/docs/UserGuide.md

 * `changeqty 2 a/-2` decreases the quantity of the 2nd food item by 2.

 ### Undoing previous command: `undo`
 Restores the food inventory to a state before an undoable command was executed.
+This lets you easily correct mistakes made on the food inventory.

 * Undoable commands: commands that modify the food inventory's content (`add`, `delete`, `edit` and `clear`)